 Giving two lives a better future

-We give rescue dogs a new chance at life, helping give those who served our country a second chance at theirs.
+We give rescue dogs a new chance at life, helping give those who served in Ukraine a second chance at theirs.

 Service animals for those who served their country.

-We provide trained Service Dogs to military Veterans suffering from PTSD and other service-related trauma.
-The vast majority of our dogs are rescues, allowing veterans and their canine companions to build a deep and unshakable bond that facilitates their collective healing and recovery.
+We're building a program to provide trained service dogs to military veterans suffering from service-related trauma.
+Our goal is to train rescue dogs as service animals, allowing veterans and their canine companions to build a deep and unshakable bond that facilitates their collective healing and recovery.

 Veterans Issues